kwaldenphd/world-wide-web/README.md

 Open a new file in Geany.
 Geany doesn’t have a standard template for CSS, but will recognize the file as a CSS after we save the file with the extension.

-So, open a new file and save it in the same folder as your other two .html files with the name `mystyle.css.`
+Open a new file and save it in the same folder as your other two .html files with the name `mystyle.css.`

 <p align="center"><a href="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_15.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_15.png?raw=true" /></a></p>

 The CSS file doesn’t contain any content, it only defines the styles for the various elements in HTML files.

 I’ve added a few simple styles for the background, `<h1>`, and `<p>`.
 Each tag is defined first `<body>`, `<h1>`, and `<p>` in this example.
 These are referred to as the selectors.

 Our style instructions for each tag are enclosed in `{ }`.
 These are called declarations.

 We can add as many style declarations as we would like in between the brackets, separating each with a semicolon.
 Each declaration has a property followed by a colon and then a value.

 It is common practice to place each declaration on a new line and to indent the declarations, but this is only to make the file easier for us to read and edit.
 The spacing has no impact on how the computer reads and interprets the code.

 Now we need to link the CSS to our HTML files.
 This is called a reference.
 Each HTML page must reference the CSS to apply it to the page.
 We create this reference in the `<head>` of the HTML document with the other metadata.

 <p align="center"><a href="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_16.jpg?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_16.jpg?raw=true" /></a></p>